kubeclipper/kubeclipper.github.io/content/en/docs/Tutorials/cluster-hosting.md

 date: 2022-11-29
 weight: 3
 description: >
-  For K8S clusters running outside the kubeclipper platform, you can host them within the kubeclipper platform for management.
+  For kubernetes clusters running outside the kubeclipper platform, you can host them within the kubeclipper platform for management.
 The current version supports host kubeadmin clusters.
 ---

 ## Kubeadm cluster hosting